Our History

 1995

-Pittsburgh, PA hosted the very first meeting of the SFI Implementation Committees.
-Over 60 representatives from State implementation Committees, industry, associations, the Expert Review Panel, the SFI Implementation Task Force, and the Tree Farm Program gathered for two days to learn from each other and assess state-level progress of implementing the new SFI guidelines.
+Pittsburgh, PA hosted the very first meeting of the SFI Implementation Committees on August 6-7.
+Over 60 representatives from State implementation Committees, industry, associations, the Expert Review Panel, the SFI Implementation Task Force, and the Tree Farm Program gathered for the two days to learn from each other and assess state-level progress of implementing the new SFI guidelines.

 1996